Budapest Weather: Seasonal Overview and Planning Your Visit

 - Scarf and light gloves for late autumn (November)

-- Warm, insulated coat or jacket (preferably waterproof)
+- Warm, insulated coat or jacket (waterproof is better)

 - Thermal or wool base layers